 Learn more about the Anantara Rasananda

 Our next Thai escape is small but perfectly formed.
 While Koh Phangan is known for its full-moon parties and lively bar scene, we discovered some areas where the beach life is much slower and more low-key.
 Rasananda is one such place – a lovely idyll on Thong Nai Pan Noi beach, far away from hedonistic gap-year gatherings and backpacker hostels.
-The 44 villas, spread along the whitesand, palm-backed beach, perfectly complement the relaxed setting.
+The 44 villas, spread along the white sand, palm-backed beach, perfectly complement the relaxed setting.
 The ocean suites’ huge terraces and private pool overlook the Gulf of Thailand.
-Inside, they boast beautiful Thai wood furniture and a surprising amount of mod cons: a DVD home theatre, a huge f lat-screen TV and an MP3 player, though none of these detracts from the serene atmosphere.
+Inside, they boast beautiful Thai wood furniture and a surprising amount of mod cons: a home theatre complete with Netflix, though none of these detracts from the serene atmosphere.
 Garden suites are similarly furnished but have a wooden gated entrance and are surrounded by high walls and tropical plants.

 In the main resort there’s the all important spa (try the Island Noni Experience for couples) and swanky restaurant, Bistro @ The Beach, where you can eat fancy food al fresco overlooking the bay.
 Life is very much centred around the beach here, with diving, snorkelling and kayaking ever popular but, if you’re staying for a week or more, do try some of the other activities on offer: an elephant trek through the island’s jungle interior is particularly fun.